Knowledge Base

 inside 192.168.1.14 000c.2ee0.2b81 97

-Cisco ARP Example
+Cisco ASA Example

 Using the data set from the Hosts example, a simple ARP table has been created in the Cisco format.